 The people and events of the WWII Era would shape the history of America and the world for the remainder of the 20th Century.
 The war resulted in great loss and firmly established America as the undisputed leader of the free world.
 The WWII generation demonstrated patriotism even though it came with a tremendous personal and collective cost.
 The personal sacrifice and dedication of the "Greatest Generation" set the standard for all future generations to follow.
 The loss of 60-80 million lives was the result of unwise post-WWI policies motivated by revenge and the world's inability and unwillingness to immediately recognize and confront evil throughout the 1930's.
 Instead the world chose a policy of appeasement, which empowered nations and individuals with bad intentions.
 Fortunately, the allied nations of the world came together and confronted the Nazi quest for world domination and "purification" of the races.
-The citizens of the United States played the key role to preserve freedom and democracy around the world.
+The citizens of the United States played the key role to preserve freedom and democracy around the world, but the world would soon face another threat to freedom in the form of Soviet Communism.
+Along with the United States, the Soviets were empowered by their decisive role in the outcome of the war.
+America had learned its lesson.
+After the conclusion of the WWII, American foreign policy became globally focused, empowering nations with economic, military, and humanitarian aid, including aid to Germany and Japan.
+American foreign policy has been debated since WWII, but it succeeded in limiting and isolating threats to freedom and democracy in the post-WWII world.

-- 1. What were the origins of WWII, and how did America become involved? - 2.
-What was life like "at home" throughout the war, and how did non-combatants impact the war? - 3.
-What were the key events and who were the main characters that impacted the outcome of the war, in Europe? - 4.
-What were the key events and who were the main characters that impacted the outcome of the war, in the Pacific? - 5.
+- How was WWII a continuation of WWI, and could it have been avoided? - 2.
+Why did America enter the war, and why did it take so long? - 3.
+What was life like "at home" throughout the war, and what did American civilians do to help the war effort? - 4.
+What were the key events and who were the main characters of the European and Pacific Theatres that impacted the outcome of the war? - 5.
 What was the aftermath of WWII, and how would it affect the future?

 - 1. The revengeful provisions within the Versailles Treaty set off an extensive and lasting economic and emotional depression in Germany that would eventually lead to extreme nationalism.
-Japan's attack on Pearl Harbor forced America into the war as an active participant. - Sacrifice and service describes life in America from 1941-1946.
-Americans provided a large, technologically advanced military force and an unparalleled manufacturing base, earning the U.S. the nickname "arsenal of democracy." - 3.
+Adolf Hitler played on these circumstances and the appearament policies of the world community to initiate conflict in Europe. - America's foreign policy on the eve of WWII was primarily isolationism due to American's being consumed by problems at home; America would eventually enter the war when it was directly attacked by Japan. - 3.
+Sacrifice and service describes life in America from 1941-1946.
+Americans provided a large, technologically advanced military force and an unparalleled manufacturing base, earning the U.S. the nickname "arsenal of democracy." - 4.
 Allied political leaders like FDR, Churchill, and Stalin relied on commanders like Eisenhower, Patton, and Montgomery as they faced Axis leaders Hitler and Mussolini and their commanders like Rommel and Gehring in Europe.
-Decisive events in the European Theatre included the Battle of Britain, D-Day, and The Battle of the Bulge. - 4.
-The United States was primarily on its own in the Pacific relying heavily on MacArthur and Nimitz.
-America's "island hopping" strategy led to decisive conflicts at Midway, Iwo Jima, and Okinawa, but atomic bombs on Hiroshima and Nagasaki were the determining factor in the Pacific Theatre. - 5.
+The United States was primarily on their own in the Pacific relying heavily on MacArthur and Nimitz. - 5.
 The horror of the holocaust was realized as allied troops moved towards Berlin.
 America moved quickly to stabilize democratic governments because a new challenge was emerging.
 The Soviet Union and China both participated in an aggressive land grab, to which America responded with containment.